 What is XRP and What are Its Uses

-At its core, Ripple is based around a shared, public database or ledger that uses a consensus process that allows for payments, exchanges and remittance in a distributed process.
+At its core, Ripple is based around a shared, public database or ledger that uses a consensus process that allows for payments, exchanges, and remittances in a distributed process.
 Processes like these could enable banks to transact directly with each other without the need for central intermediaries like SWIFT or ACH.
-The protocol could also allow for decentralised Bitcoin/altcoin exchanges.
+The protocol could also allow for decentralized Bitcoin/altcoin exchanges.
 Because it doesn’t rely on proof-of-work, it can provide processing for cross-border currency conversions much faster (within seconds) and cheaper than Bitcoin(which can take up to an hour).

 While XRP cannot be mined like Bitcoin and other cryptocurrencies, anyone holding XRP can act as a validator and earn transaction fees while helping to maintain the network’s integrity.
 There are currently over 50 exchanges trading XRP and various wallet options available; it can also be bought directly with fiat currencies like USD through some exchanges.

 Overall, Ripple has shown promise as a way to streamline cross-border payments and offer fast, cheap transactions; however, its centralized nature may prevent it from becoming truly mass adopted as a cryptocurrency.
 Only time will tell if ripple reaches the heights that some investors are predicting.